 To be within the ranges presented in most accessibility standards, grab bars are mounted so their centerline is 33 inches to 36 inches above the floor.
 Here again, the guidelines suggest that the 6-inch reinforcing material be at least 2” wider to accommodate potentially lower grab bar placements.

 Reinforcing for Grab Bars at Bathtubs

 The reinforced areas specified at the head and foot of tubs should be enlarged to provide full support for mounting plates and horizontal bars at the lowest position of 33" above the room floor

 The guidelines really want the reinforcing area to cover a width of 30” to 38” above the floor and a length as long as possible – at least 48 inches on the back wall.
-They also recommend adding reinforced areas for vertical grab bars with the bottom starting at a height around 28”.
+They also recommend adding reinforced areas for vertical grab bars.

 Reinforcing for grab bars in showers must be at the same height as for bathtubs and toilets (minimum 32-inch lower edge and 38-inch top edge) and extend the full width of both side walls and the back wall.
 Because of the commonly accepted need to install horizontal grab bars between 33 and 36 inches above the floor, it is recommended that this reinforcing be enlarged so the bottom edge is 30 inches above the floor as explained previously at toilets and tubs.